ipfabric/docs/docs/releases/previous_releases/nimpee_v2.md

 - Improved diagrams UI - enabled searching in the list of sites, routing domains, and switching domains
 - Settings - Authentication - disable browser popup to save passwords
-- Sites calculation type “Routing & Switching domain” change to sticky.
+- Sites calculation type "Routing & Switching domain" change to sticky.
 Now using an intersection of previously found serials numbers with new ones.
 Previously renamed sites before this release will be discarded without a migration script.

 **BugFixes**

-- CLI parsing - Fixed false prompt detection when was used “>” char in the interface description
+- CLI parsing - Fixed false prompt detection when was used ">" char in the interface description
 - CLI parsing - Cisco NXOS - fixed parsing of the routing table for local routes